 Drawing Tip – Always work from dark to light.
 Start with your H2 pencil and gradually add graphite to the darkest areas and lighten up the value as you go towards the lighter areas.

 Observe where the light source is coming from and identify the 5 elements of shading.

-When you can not get your drawing any darker with your H2 pencil, use your HB pencil.
-Continue these steps with softer leads until you have achieved the values you where looking for.
+Use your HB pencil when you can not get your drawing any darker with your H2 pencil.
+Continue these steps with softer leads until you have achieved the values you were looking for.

 Practice Drawing Shading Techniques